adnanm123/reading-notes/README.md

 ## Introduction

 Hello, everyone!
-My name is Adnan Mohamud, and I go by the pronouns he/him.
+My name is **Adnan Mohamud**, and I go by the pronouns he/him.
 I recently graduated from the University of Washington, where I earned a Bachelor of Science degree in Informatics with a concentration in Human-Computer Interaction.
 As part of my major requirements, I completed a few coding classes, although it has been some time since I last actively used those skills.
-Currently, I'm running macOS with version number 13.3.1 on my computer.
 I'm thrilled to be a part of this class as it presents an exciting opportunity for me to broaden my skill set.
 Software development has always been a passion of mine, but I never had the chance to learn the fundamentals from the ground up.
 With this program, I'm looking forward to overcoming any obstacles and transforming into a professional in the field.

 [Link to my GitHub Portfolio](https://github.com/adnanm123)

 Welcome to my reading journal.
 This will have all my reading assignments that I finish after every course.
 Each reading assignment has a list of questions being answered as part of the reading assignment.

-## Table of Contents

 ## Code 102 Reading Notes